Herobrine: Reception and legacy

 Herobrine gained widespread popularity in the 2010s, becoming a notable part of the Minecraft community and an internet meme.
 Several other Minecraft creepypastas have been created by fans, such as Entity 303, though none were able to reach similar levels of notoriety as Herobrine.
 VG247 writer Nadia Oxford described Herobrine as one of the Minecraft fan works, and IGN writer Paul Dean wrote Herobrine to be the "most popular example of a game haunting ever."
 Lauren Morton of PC Gamer wrote that, despite Herobrine never having truly existed, the character "lives on in the minds of plenty of Minecraft players" who were interested in him when younger.
 Gabriel Menotti cited Herobrine as an example of how user-generated recordings for video games could change player's imaginations, and view the game beyond its original scope.

 Some players believed Herobrine to be real despite the character never existing, which caused employees of Mojang to comment on the character.
 Notch in particular has denied the existence of Herobrine numerous times, and tweeted that he never had a brother in 2011.
 Despite this, Mojang has made many references to Herobrine; in numerous versions of Minecraft, the update logs have included the term "Removed Herobrine" as a joke.
 "We don't usually talk about Herobrine," Minecraft lead designer Jens "Jeb" Bergensten told G1.
 "It's a mystery [...]
 And we don't quite confirm if it's true or false."
 Minecraft director Agnes Larsson added that a creature in the game called the Warden takes inspiration from the community's horror "myths".
 In A Minecraft Movie (2025), a film adaptation of Minecraft, a scene depicts Steve (portrayed by Jack Black) with glowing white eyes, during a hallucination from an enderman.
 This scene was widely interpreted by fans as a reference to Herobrine, although creative director Torfi Frans Olafsson stated that the white eyes were actually a visual effects glitch that was left in due to time constraints.
-Several viewed this as an ironic coincidence due to Herobrine's nature as a figure that haunts the game and doesn't truly exist.
+Several viewed this as an ironic coincidence due to Herobrine's nature as a figure that haunts the game and does not truly exist.